GoogleCloudPlatform/cloud-opensource-java/enforcer-rules/README.md

 # Linkage Checker Enforcer Rule

-This Maven enforcer rule runs [Linkage Checker](../dependencies) for Maven projects and shows linkage errors if any.
+This Maven enforcer rule runs [Linkage Checker](../dependencies) for Maven projects.
-When there is no linkage error, the rule passes.
+The rule enforces that project does not have linkage errors in its class path.
+If the rule runs within a BOM's pom.xml, it enforces that a class path consisting of the managed dependencies and their transitive dependencies does not have linkage errors.

 # Usage